donejs/donejs/docs/guide.md

 NODE_ENV=production donejs start
 ```

 If we now open [localhost:8080](http://localhost:8080/) again we can see the production bundles being loaded in the network tab of the developer tools.
-All of DoneJS is extremely modular which is why development mode makes 200 or more requests when loading the page (thanks to live-reload we have to make those requests only once though).
-In production we can only see about 10 requests and a significantly reduced file-size.
+All of DoneJS is extremely modular, which is why development mode makes 200 or more requests when loading the page (thanks to live-reload we have to make those requests only once though).
+In production mode, we can only see about 10 requests and a significantly reduced file-size.

 ## Deploy

-Now that we verified that our application works in production we can deploy it on the web.
-For this guide we will use [Divshot](https://divshot.com/) which provides static file hosting and [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) support.
+Now that we verified that our application works in production, we can deploy it to the web.
+For this guide we will use [Divshot](https://divshot.com/), a service that provides static file hosting and [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) support.

 ### Setting up Divshot

-Sign up for free at [divshot.com](https://divshot.com/) and then install the command line tool and log in with your credentials with:
+Sign up for free at [divshot.com](https://divshot.com/).
+Then install the command line tool and log in with your credentials:

 ```
 npm install -g divshot-cli